trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 #### Hash tables

-  > Before start reading this chapter I recommend [Hash tables explained](https://yourbasic.org/algorithms/hash-tables-explained/) step-by-step example.
+  > Before start reading this chapter I recommend [Hash tables explained](https://yourbasic.org/algorithms/hash-tables-explained/).

 To assist with the rapid processing of requests, NGINX uses hash tables.
 NGINX hash, though in principle is same as typical hash lists, but it has significant differences.

-They are not meant for applications that add and remove elements dynamicall but are specifically designed to hold set of "init time" elements arranged in hash list.
+They are not meant for applications that add and remove elements dynamicall but are specifically designed to hold set of init time elements arranged in hash list.
 All elements that are put in the hash list are known while creating the hash list itself.
 No dynamic addtion or deletion is possible here.

 This hash table is constructed and compiled during restart or reload and afterwards it's running very fast.
 Main purpose seems to be speeding up the lookup of one time added elements.

-Look at the [Setting up hashes](http://nginx.org/en/docs/hash.html) official documentation:
+Look at the [Setting up hashes](http://nginx.org/en/docs/hash.html) from official documentation:

   > _To quickly process static sets of data such as server names, map directive’s values, MIME types, names of request header strings, NGINX uses hash tables.
 During the start and each re-configuration NGINX selects the minimum possible sizes of hash tables such that the bucket size that stores keys with identical hash values does not exceed the configured parameter (hash bucket size).
 The size of a table is expressed in buckets.
 The adjustment is continued until the table size exceeds the hash max size parameter.
 Most hashes have the corresponding directives that allow changing these parameters._